RedPointGlobal/redpoint-rpi/README.md

        - Google Cloud SQL for SQL Server
        - Microsoft SQL Server on virtual machine or bare metal

-- Kubernetes Cluster:
+- **Kubernetes Cluster:**

-  - Use the latest stable version of Kubernetes for compatibility and security.
-  - Minimum of 2 nodes for high availability.
-  - Each node should have at least 8 vCPUs and 16 GB of memory.
-  - A minimum of 100 GB free disk space per node.
-  - Managed Kubernetes services like Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).

-**If you don't have an existing Kubernetes cluster, take a look at the ```./kubernetes/``` directory.
-It includes official cloud provider quickstart guides for deploying Kubernetes using Terraform.**
+  - Use the latest stable version of Kubernetes.
+This can be self-hosted or Managed such as Azure Kubernetes Service (AKS), Amazon Elastic Kubernetes Service (EKS), or Google Kubernetes Engine (GKE).
+If you don't have an existing Kubernetes cluster, take a look at the ```./kubernetes/``` directory.
+It includes official cloud provider quickstart guides for

 - TLS Certificate Files:
   - A certificate (.crt) and certificate key (.key) file are needed for Ingress TLS.
 The certificate file ```(.crt)``` contains the public key , while the certificate key file ```(.key)``` contains the private key.